darkrenaissance/darkfi/fuzz/README.md

 simplify the fuzz harness instead to reduce its code coverage.
 If the harness is targeting a high-level function, try isolating the problem and fuzzing a lower-level function instead.

+### Disabled Address Sanitizer

+If not already done, use the `--s none` flag described in the Optimization section

 ### Increasing allowed memory usage
 It is possible to increase the amount of memory libFuzzer is allowed to use by passing an argument